-If you’re in the area, stop at the MGM booth, say hello, and check out our stash of goodies.
+If you’re in the area, stop at the MGM booth, say hello, PICK UP YOUR TICKET FOR THE DOOR PRIZES, and check out our stash of goodies.
 We’ll be hawking the new 2014 t-shirts in different colors and styles.
 We’ll also have older MGM T-shirts, aprons, and MGM $5.00 GIFT CERTIFICATES that can be used at any vendor booth (great gift idea).
 All proceeds from sales and donations go to making the MGM work.
 You’ll also be able to enjoy great freshly brewed cup of coffee, on the house, courtesy of our friends at the Night and Day Coffee Shop, just up the street.
 They keep the wheels rolling for some of us folks at the MGM.
 Thanks!

 Here’s a list of scheduled vendors and their products for the week:

-Hillstone will be back this week with their quality beef, other meats, and great hot-dogs, just in time for the long weekend.
-Stock up on these dogs; you won’t find this type of anything like them in any store.
-They will also have SWEET CORN; come and get it!
+Hillstone will be back this week with their quality beef, other meats, and great hot-dogs; you won’t find this type of dog or anything like them in any store.

 Hope to see you at the MGM located at the Saint James Episcopal Church located in Mansfield, Pa. on Wellsboro Street, one block east of the downtown light.
 Look for our signs.